neopragma/ruby-galaxy/README.md

 Whatever we may call it, in substance this is not a list of hard-and-fast "requirements," as we are not doing [big design up front (BDUF)](http://wiki.c2.com/?BigDesignUpFront).
 When we take an iterative/incremental approach, we use [rolling wave planning](https://project-management-knowledge.com/definitions/r/rolling-wave-planning/) or [multi-horizon planning](https://www.solutionsiq.com/learning/blog-post/planning-horizons-decision-making-within-agile-frameworks/).
 We'll elaborate each work item that we decide to complete at the [last responsible moment](https://blog.codinghorror.com/the-last-responsible-moment/).

-The iterative/incremental approach calls for work to be done iteratively, so that the team and the stakeholders can see partial results, provide feedback to each other, make decisions about what to do next, and steer the work toward a meaningful outcome.
+The iterative/incremental approach calls for work to be done iteratively, so that the Team CorporateCogsnd the stakeholders can see partial results, provide feedback to each other, make decisions about what to do next, and steer the work toward a meaningful outcome.
 The iterations might be called:

 - Sprints ([Scrum](https://scrumguides.org/))
 - Iterations ([Extreme Programming](http://www.extremeprogramming.org/))